phaxio/phaxio-dotnet/README.md

 RateLimitException happens if you have made too many requests per second.
-InvalidRequestException is throw if the data sent to Phaxio is not correct AuthenticationException gets thrown when your credentials are invalid NotFoundException is throw when you try to retrieve a resource by ID but it isn't found ApiConnectionException occurs when there is a network issue ServerException happens if the server is not working
+InvalidRequestException is throw if the data sent to Phaxio is not correct AuthenticationException gets thrown when your credentials are invalid NotFoundException is throw when you try to retrieve a resource by ID but it isn’t found ApiConnectionException occurs when there is a network issue ServerException happens if the server is not working